digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 If the call returns a new identifier, the :ref:`participant node <participant-node-def>` serving this call is ready to host the party with this identifier.
 In global state topologies, the returned identifier is guaranteed to be **unique** in the ledger; namely, no other call of the ``AllocateParty`` method at this or any other ledger participant may return the same identifier.
 In partitioned state topologies, the identifier is also unique as long as the participant node is configured correctly (in particular, it does not share its private key with other participant nodes).
-If the ledger has a :ref:`global state topology <global-state-topologies>`, the new identifier will generally be allocated and vetted by the operator of the writer node(s).
+If the ledger has a global state topology, the new identifier will generally be allocated and vetted by the operator of the writer node(s).
 For example, in the :ref:`replicated committer topology <replicated-committer-topology>`, the committers can jointly decide on whether to approve the provisioning, and which identifier to return.
 If they refuse to provision the identifier, the method call fails.